darco31/P2---JS-game/README.md

 ### User Stories Testing

 #### As a user I want to understand what I am looking at and its use.
-* The user should be able to tell what they are viewing and what they need to do to preoceed by the screen call to action buttons and the large heading with the name od   the game.
+* The user should be able to tell what they are viewing and what they need to do to proceed by the screen call to action buttons and the large heading with the name of the game.
 #### As a user I want to be able to understand the rules of the game and its objectives.
 * The call to action button clearly labelled "How to play" will give the user the game rules before starting.
 #### As a user I want to be able to easily find the buttons I need to press.
 * The buttons are clearly marked and identifiable to the user.
 #### As a user I want to be able to view the results of each game.
-After each round of the game, a modal appears that lets the user know the reult of a particular game.
+* After each round of the game, a modal appears that lets the user know the result of a particular game.
 #### As a user I would like to be given a visual alert on the winner of the game.
-Once the game has been complted the user will get a pop advising if they won or loat the game.
-Once they close the pop up the can only stop playing or reset the game to start again.
+* Once the game has been completed the user will get a pop up modal advising if they won or lost the game.
+Once they close the pop up they can only stop playing or reset the game to start again.

 ### Manual Testing
-1. This is a one page application/game.
+1. This is a one-page application/game.

-* The appication opens from the deployed address
+* The application opens from the deployed address
 * All buttons work as expected.
 All links to social pages work as expected
 * Verify that the screen adjusts to the size of different types of systems.